01avi/School-Website/README.md

 ## Project Description

-This project is a React web application designed for ABC School.
+This project is a React web application designed for School.
 It includes a homepage with a carousel of events, a contact page with a form, and various other sections to provide information about the school.

 ## Installation